BralaBee-LEIT/usf_fabric_cicd_codebase/scenarios/config-driven-workspace/README.md

 - Delete the existing workspace first

 ### "FeatureNotAvailable" or "403 Forbidden" (Item creation)
-**Cause:** Trial capacity limitations or insufficient permissions
+**Cause:** Insufficient permissions or capacity not assigned

 **Solutions:**
-1. **For Production Use - Assign Capacity:**
+1. **Assign Capacity via Config (Recommended):**
+   - Configure `capacity_id` in your YAML config file
+   - Both Trial (FTL64) and Premium capacities support item creation
+   - Verify service principal has permissions on the capacity
+   - Check capacity is active and not paused

+2. **Assign Capacity via CLI:**
    - Get your capacity ID (see "Getting Your Capacity ID" above)
    - Rerun with `--capacity-id <your-capacity-guid>`
+   - Validates capacity exists before workspace creation

+3. **Check Permissions:**
-   - Verify service principal has permissions on the capacity
+   - Verify service principal has Contributor/Admin on workspace
-   - Check capacity is active and not paused
+   - Ensure capacity is accessible and not suspended

-2. **For Development/Testing - Expected Behavior:**
-   - Trial workspaces have API limitations for certain item types
-   - Workspace is created successfully
-   - Item creation attempts but may fail gracefully
-   - You can create items manually through the Fabric portal

-**Note:** The scenario creates workspaces and attempts item creation.
-On Trial capacity, some items (Lakehouses, Warehouses, Semantic Models) may fail with 403 - this is expected behavior, not a bug.
+**Note:** Trial capacity (FTL64) fully supports Lakehouses, Warehouses, Notebooks, and other item types via API when workspace is properly assigned to the capacity.

 ### "Invalid choice for environment"
 Only `dev`, `test`, `prod` are configured by default.
 To add more environments, edit `project.config.json`: